NyergesC/python-home-budget-app/main_project/Homework1.md

 a.
 Range of 2 to 100 in steps of 2.
 For example: 2, 4, 6,….100
 b.
 Range from 1 to 4096  where subsequent number is doubles the previous.
 For example: 1,2,4,8, 16, …., 4096
 6. Commit and push this excel file.
 Name it <name>_data.xlsx.
 For instance, cintia_data.css
+7. Create another excel sheet with the following columns
+    * x: range from 1 to 20 in steps of 1.5
+    * y: with the formular x * x
+    * z: with the formular xˆ2
+    * name it formulas.xlsx
+    * commit and push the updates